CRC-Aided High-Rate Convolutional Codes With Short Blocklengths for List Decoding: Optimal CRC Polynomial Design

-In general, a DSO CRC polynomial provides the optimal distance spectrum which minimizes the union bound on the FER at a specified SNR \cite{Yang2022}.
 In this paper, we focus on the low FER regime.
-Thus, the DSO CRC polynomials identified in this paper simply maximize the minimum distance of the concatenated code.
-Examples in \cite{Yang2022} indicate that DSO CRC polynomials designed in this way can provide optimal or near-optimal performance for a wide range of SNRs.
+Thus, the CRC polynomials identified in this paper simply maximize the minimum distance $d_{\min}$ of the concatenated code and minimizes the number of nearest neighbors.
+Examples in \cite{Yang2022} indicate that CRC polynomials designed in this way can provide optimal or near-optimal performance for a wide range of SNRs.

-The design procedure of the DSO CRC polynomial for high-rate ZTCCs essentially follows from the DSO CRC design algorithm for low target error probability in \cite{Yang2022}.
-The first step is to collect the IEEs, which are ZT paths on the trellis that deviate from the zero state once and rejoin it once.
-IEEs with a very large output Hamming weight do not affect the choice of optimal CRCs.
-In order to reduce the runtime of the CRC optimization algorithm, IEEs with output Hamming weight larger than a threshold $\tilde{d}-1$ are not considered.
+We apply the CRC polynomial design algorithm in \cite{Yang2022} to identify CRC polynomials for high-rate ZTCCs.
+The first step is to collect the irreducible error events (IEEs), which are ZT paths on the trellis that deviate from the zero state once and rejoin it once.
+IEEs with a very large output Hamming weight do not affect the choice of optimal CRC polynomials.
+In order to reduce the runtime of the CRC optimization algorithm, IEEs with output Hamming weight greater than or equal to a threshold $\tilde{d}$ are not considered.
 Dynamic programming constructs all ZT paths of length equal to $N/n$ and output weight less than $\tilde{d}$.
-Finally, we use the resulting set of ZT paths to identify the degree-$m$ DSO CRC polynomial for the rate-$(n-1)/n$ CC.
+Finally, we use the resulting set of ZT paths to identify the degree-$m$ optimal CRC polynomial for the rate-$(n-1)/n$ CC.